 Cautions

-Does not allow users to search within multiple journals at once (like a database does), rather to search for, access, and use individual journals (e.g. The Harvard Business Review)
+- Does not allow you to search within multiple journals at once (like a database does), rather to search for, access, and use individual journals (such as The Harvard Business Review)

 Our Recommendation

-Have a specific journal in mind that you'd like use
+- Have a specific journal in mind that you would like use

-Want to browse all the journals we have an a particular subject (e.g. Biology)
+- Want to browse all the journals we have an a particular subject (such as Biology)